queryluke/masseffect-5e-data/data/powers/submission-net.md

 success, the creature is no longer restrained.

-__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, increase the size of the net by 2m for each spell slot about the 2nd.
+__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, increase the size of the net by <me-distance length="5" /> for each spell slot about the 2nd.